-Join Scott Hirsch for an in-depth discussion in this video Exploring the interface of the Edit and Mix windows, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Exploring the interface of the Edit and Mix windows, part of Learning Pro Tools.

 - In this movie we'll concentrate on identifying…the crucial components of the Pro Tools interface…and how to use them.…We're looking at one of the two central displays…of Pro Tools.…The Edit window.…The other one is the Mix window.…You can quickly get to the Mix window…by typing cmd + =, that would be ctrl + =…for windows users.…You can also get between the Edit and Mix windows…if you go into the Window pull down menu…and you can choose Mix window or Edit window.…Some Pro Tools users like to have two monitors,…and they have the Mix window on the second monitor.…

 I just like to use that toggle command, cmd + =…to pop between the Edit and Mix window.…The Edit window shows all of our tracks horizontally…across the timeline.…Right now I have about 15 tracks showing.…Tracks, as you might see, aren't all the same.…And you can probably tell by looking…at each of these tracks,…that they contain different types of content.…Let's investigate some different types of tracks…and talk about what they contain.…Audio tracks contain sampled audio in the form…

 Find more tutorials on our Pro Tools page.

 - Adding EQ and compression to the mix